romainkassel/08_cub3d/README.md

 <img width="1109" height="721" alt="cub3d-ray-casting-video-game-bonus-minimap-space" src="https://github.com/user-attachments/assets/280b60c4-2fb4-4e2e-8ec8-4ecf906f606d" />

 It depends on your environment.
 If you experience this issue, you can fix it by:
-1. Openning the file `/includes/cub3d.h`
+1. Opening the file `/includes/cub3d.h`
 2. Replacing the constant MINIMAP_PADDING_TOP by the value of your choice (for example, a value of `69` works at 42 school)
 3. Saving your update
 4. Building the project again by running `make fclean` and `make bonus` (if you just run `make bonus`, changes will be ignored)

 ## I tested the game and it's cool!
 Now I'd like to clean it up.
 What do I do?

-1. Close the window by clicking on the cross at top right or by clicking on `CTRL + D` in your terminal
+1. Close the window by clicking on the cross at top right, by clicking on `CTRL + D` in your terminal or by pressing the `ESCAPE` touch
 4. Go outside of the repository: `cd ..`
-5. Remove the repository: `rm -rf 03_so_long`
+5. Remove the repository: `rm -rf 08_cub3d`